emmagraham/STAT540-UBC.github.io/homework/hw02/hw02_array-rna-seq-dea.md

 **Due date**: March 30th, 11:59pm

+**Soft deadline** for HW2: since this assignment came out later than planned, some students requested a potential extension of its deadline.
+Since you need time to work on your project, I will not change the actual deadline of HW2.
+However, the late-submission penalty will start running on April 4th at 12am.
+I strongly recommend you to finish by March 30th to have time to work on other tasks.

 Late submission will cost 2 points per day or fraction thereof for five days, after which zero marks will be awarded.